 I alluded to this EPP hack in my most recent newsletter.
 And, today I’m sharing the full reveal!
 (For those of you who don’t know what I’m talking about, each of my monthly newsletters contains a “Tip of the Month” to help you cultivate a bit more of the joy and healing that creativity brings.
 If you don’t already receive that newsletter, you can subscribe to it here and receive that tip along with lots of other stitchy goodness!)

 Have you ever wondered what to do with your old rotary cutter blades once they are retired from cutting fabric?
 Well, here’s a great solution!
 Even if your old blades aren’t good for cutting fabric any longer, it doesn’t mean that they aren’t useful.
 Old rotary cutter blades too dull for cutting fabric can still cut through paper like butter.
 Enter printable EPP templates.
-I have created a printable PDF with 1/2”, 3/4”, 1”, and 2″ hexagons in an easy to cut format that you can download here!
+I have created a FREE printable PDF with 1/2”, 3/4”, 1”, and 2″ hexagons in an easy to cut format that I’ll happily drop directly into your inbox for immediate download here!

 So, go print those out, and follow along with me as you give your I-should-have-changed-my-blade-ages-ago rotary cutter blade one last hurrah!
 (And once you’re done, your future fabric cutting self with thank you for a fresh fabric blade, as well!)